 Now I feel I would have eventually decided to cut out alcohol and meat regardless of whether I did this retreat or not.
 But I think doing Vipassana may have prompted me to make this choice sooner.

 If you are wondering how much it costs to do a Vipassana meditation retreat the answer is it doesn’t cost anything.
 Yes, you read that right.

 All expenses for conducting the course are met by donations from previous participants.
 However, you can choose to make a voluntary donation of any amount once the course is over.

 If you are keen on going for a Vipassana meditation, my advice would be to take it easy on yourself.
 Some who are interested in doing the course may feel they can never go for 10 days without talking, but I’d say that you will never really know unless you try.

 For a long time I was convinced that Vipassana with its rigid structure and gruelling schedule was not for someone like me, but I am glad I changed my mind and decided to go for it.

-If you have any questions regarding doing a Vipassana meditation course, feel free to leave a comment below or send me a message using the contact form here.
+If you have any questions regarding doing a Vipassana meditation retreat, feel free to leave a comment below or send me a message using the contact form here.